What is Anxiety?

 This isn't intellectual understanding; it's an intuitive realisation.
 The difference is that intuitive realisation is based on belief.
 If we hold a belief, we act on it as if it is true.

-We are then in the situation where, as we meditate, we are also working with our emotions his feelings.
+We are then in a situation where, as we meditate; we are also working with our emotions his feelings.
 From this foundation, we become familiar and comfortable enough with emotions that they no longer rule our lives.

 This enhancement changes through repeated association.

 If this happens in an uncomfortable experience, we become 'sensitised to the experience.

 There is another possible response to repeated uncomfortable experiences.
 We may become more comfortable with them.

 We call this 'habituation.'